ben-from-earth/MegsComfortCreations/README.md

 ## Further Study

-1. Build out other pages (Home, NewsLetter, About the Shop, etc.) to turn into full shop website
+1. Build out other pages (Home, Shop, Meg's Recs, Newsletter, etc.) to turn into full shop website
 2. Login/out and auth
 3. Handling of multiple images per database item and using Google Cloud Storage for actual images instead of just holding urls
 4. Update project to NextJS
+5. More clear indication of where errors exist in MediaCollector Collected Cover Blocks
+    1. i.e. red background if missing images, title, etc.